Funeoz/kalibuntu/README.md

 - [ ] better log system

-- [ ] set up spinner to all shell scripts for cleaner run instead of echo
+- [ ] set up spinner for all shell scripts for cleaner run instead of echo

 ## Contributing